huzaifakhan771/Flask-jwt-swagger/README.md

 > api endpoint containing the `token_required` decorator, forcing it to only be accessed if the jwt token is provided.

 *http://127.0.0.1:4444/docs*
-> Swagger API documentation for an endpoint with dummy data
+> Swagger API documentation for an endpoint `todo` with dummy data

 ## Usage Notes